 How to Get to Guatemala

-There are two main methods to get to Guatemala: either through the land border from Belize, Honduras, El Salvador, or Mexico or through the Guatemala City airport.
+There are two main methods to get to Guatemala: either through the land border from Belize, Honduras, El Salvador, or Mexico, or through the Guatemala City airport.

 While most are likely to arrive in Guatemala through the latter, we’ll quickly discuss how to get to Guatemala by bus.